Boys Rescued From Thai Cave Mourn Diver Who Died on Mission

-Twelve boys and their soccer coach who were rescued last week after being trapped in a Thai cave for 18 days have offered condolences for a volunteer diver who lost his life in the effort to save them.
+Twelve boys and their soccer coach who were rescued last week after being trapped in a Thai cave for 18 days have offered condolences for a diver who lost his life in the effort to save them.

 Petty Officer Samarn Kunan, 38, was a former Thai Navy SEAL who volunteered depositing oxygen tanks for rescue divers throughout the flooded tunnels of Tham Luang cave, a sprawling underground complex where the youth soccer team had been trapped by floodwaters.

 A fellow diver found Samarn unconscious in the water in the early hours of July 6; authorities said he died from lack of oxygen after several attempts to revive him failed.
-He was the only fatality of the monumental search and rescue mission that involved more than a thousand people.
+He was the only fatality of the monumental search and rescue mission that involved more than a thousand people and lasted more than two weeks.

 The rescued team members, still recovering in a hospital in the nearby city of Chiang Rai, were told of his death Saturday after doctors determined that they were in a strong enough mental state to learn the tragic news, according to Agence France-Presse.